csp-inc/VermontTerrestrialPassageTool.jl/README.md

 - `os_radius_pixels` - This argument is passed as the `radius` argument to Omniscape.jl.
 See `radius` in the Omniscape.jl docs under [Arguments](https://docs.circuitscape.org/Omniscape.jl/stable/usage/#Arguments) for more info.
 - `os_source_threshold` - This argument is passed as the `source_threshold` argument to Omniscape.jl.
 See `source_threshold` in the Omniscape.jl docs under [Arguments](https://docs.circuitscape.org/Omniscape.jl/stable/usage/#Arguments) for more info.
 - `os_block_size` - This argument is passed as the `block_size` argument to Omniscape.jl.
 See `block_size` in the Omniscape.jl docs under [Arguments](https://docs.circuitscape.org/Omniscape.jl/stable/usage/#Arguments) for more info.
+- `solver` - The Circuitscape solver to use.
+See `solver` in the Omniscape.jl docs under [Arguments](https://docs.circuitscape.org/Omniscape.jl/stable/usage/#Arguments) for more info.
 - `summary_radius_pixels` - The radius **in pixels** to use for summarizing connectivity around culverts.
 For example, `summary_radius_pixels` of 100 will result in summaries being reported for current within 100 pixels of the structure.
 - `output_folder` - The file path specifying the path for a new folder where outputs should be written.
 Inside this folder will be a file called results.summary.csv containing summaries for current flow around each culvert. `compute_all_culverts()` will also create a new folder inside of `output_folder` for each culvert and save current maps there.